ganbarodigital/ts-lib-value-objects/README.md

 ## Foundation Types

-Both _value objects_ and _type refinements_ rely on a group of underlying, foundational types.
+Both _value objects_ and _refined types_ rely on a group of underlying, foundational types.
 We use these types to describe the functions that our _smart constructors_ call.

 ### Type Guard